Skip to main content

 Can I work while receiving disability benefits?

-SSDI and SSI have work incentives that allow you to work and earn some income while receiving benefits.
-There are limits on how much you can earn.
-Visit SSA.gov for details on work incentive programs.
+SSDI and SSI have work rules and work incentives that may apply if you work while receiving benefits.
+There are limits and reporting requirements.
+Visit SSA.gov for official information about work incentives and earnings rules.

 How is my information used?